NAB registers citizens’ complaints

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The director general of the National Accountability Bureau (NAB), Sukkur, Fayaz Ahmed Qureshi, held an open Kachehry on Thursday to hear complaints.
+karachi: The director general of the National Accountability Bureau (NAB), Sukkur, Fayaz Ahmed Qureshi, held an open Kachehry on Thursday for hearing complaints.
 The complainants appeared in person and lodged their complaints with Qureshi, said a statement issued in Karachi.
 The complaints were mainly against employees of SEPCO, TMAs, Revenue and Cooperative Society, the education department of Sukkur and Sukkur Housing Society and other departments.
-All the complaints had been registered and action would be taken on a priority basis, said the statement.

-The director general of the National Accountability Bureau (NAB), Sukkur, Fayaz Ahmed Qureshi, held an open Kachehry on Thursday to hear complaints.
+karachi: The director general of the National Accountability Bureau (NAB), Sukkur, Fayaz Ahmed Qureshi, held an open Kachehry on Thursday for hearing complaints.
 The complainants appeared in person and lodged their complaints with Qureshi, said a statement issued in Karachi.
 The complaints were mainly against employees of SEPCO, TMAs, Revenue and Cooperative Society, the education department of Sukkur and Sukkur Housing Society and other departments.
-All the complaints had been registered and action would be taken on a priority basis, said the statement.

 Comments